-Karmic Lessons (not to be confused with Karmic Debts) point to weaknesses that need to be dealt with in this lifetime.
+Karmic Lessons in Numerology point to your weaknesses that need to be dealt with in this lifetime.
 They are found by analyzing your full name at birth and finding which numbers are missing.

 In order to find the Karmic Lessons, we don't need to add or do any other kind of math, all we need to do is find which number or numbers are missing.
 In my name's numbers, the number 1 appears five times, the 2 appears twice, the 3 appears three times, the number 4 shows up once, the 5 comes up five times, the 6 appears twice, the 7 appears no times at all, the number 8 is there twice and the number 9 comes up once.